TomokiMiyauci/esbuild-deno/README.md

 ### Deno Config as Value

-You can specify the deno config as a value in `config.value`.
+You can specify the deno config as a value.

 ```ts
 import { type DenoConfig, denoPlugin } from "@miyauci/esbuild-deno";